-Telephony revenue for the years ended December 31, 2020, 2019 and 2018 was \$468,777, \$598,694 and \$652,895, respectively.
-Telephony revenue is derived principally through monthly charges to residential customers for our telephony services.
+Telephony revenue for the years ended December 31, 2021 and 2020 was \$404,813, and \$468,777, respectively.
+Telephony revenue is derived principally through monthly charges to residential customers of our telephony services.
 Revenue is impacted by changes in rates for services, changes in the number of customers, and additional services sold to our existing customers.
-Additionally, revenue is impacted by changes in the standalone selling price of each performance obligation within our promotional bundled offers.
+Additionally, the allocation of revenue between the residential offerings is impacted by changes in the standalone selling price of each performance obligation within our promotional bundled offers.

-Telephony revenue decreased \$129,917 (22%) for the year ended December 31, 2020 compared to the year ended December 31, 2019.
-The decrease was due to lower average revenue per telephony customer and a decline in telephony customers, as well as customer credits issued for service outages following certain storms.
+Telephony revenue decreased \$63,964 (14%) for the year ended December 31, 2021 compared to the year ended December 31, 2020.
+The decrease was due to a decline in telephony customers and lower average recurring telephony revenue per telephony customer, partially offset by customer credits issued in 2020 for service outages following certain storms that occurred in 2020.